-Federal Retirees social media channels are an extension of the Federal Retirees community.
+Federal Retirees' online presence and social media channels are an extension of the Federal Retirees community.
 In the interest of maintaining a safe space and fostering constructive discussions, we ask you to respect these guidelines.
-Please take a minute to read them and keep them in mind when you participate in our social media community.
+Please take a minute to read them and keep them in mind when you participate in our community.

 We value open discussions without interference.
 However, we reserve the right to moderate input that does not adhere to our guidelines and ban individuals who repeatedly violate them.
 All comments and questions are individually reviewed, and we address issues and inquiries that require follow-up as soon as we can, typically within two business days.

 We strive to create a supportive and fun community on our social media channels.
 In order to help us, we ask that you treat each other with respect and keep comments civil.
 In particular, the following behaviours will not be tolerated:

 - Personal attacks against other members of the community

 - Aggressive, vulgar, explicit or threatening language including curse words

 - Hate speech or hateful speech including (but not limited to) comments that are racist, sexist or homophobic

 When you participate, be sure to add to the conversation.
 Don’t be deliberately disruptive or misleading.
 Everyone has a right to participate, so be supportive and don’t monopolize the dialogue.
 Also, avoid posts that constitute “spam” or that seek to promote your own blog/service/company.

 When individuals post or comment on our social media channels, that content is public.
 So, it is important to ensure that you don’t say something you may regret later or that you don’t want someone else to know.
 In particular, don’t share personal information or private contact information.